drovani/rovaninet-gridsome/posts/2018/2018-03-04-Mar-4-11-Meal-Planning.md

 ---
-layout: post
 title: March 4 - 11 Meal Planning
 category: Mise en place
+excerpt: I'm really just trying to get by without just copying a previous week.
+There's going to be a lot of going out the eat this week.
 tags:
 - experiment
 - notwhole30
 date: 2018-03-04
 ---

+I'm really just trying to get by without just copying a previous week.
+There's going to be a lot of going out the eat this week.

-What's In The Refrigerator
+## What's In The Refrigerator
-{: .font-larger }

-- 1/4 bag of carrots medley
+- ¼ bag of carrots medley
 - 4 bell peppers (whole)
 - Brussels sprouts - I have two bags uncut